jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostPluginsApi.md

 final String force = 'force_example'; // String | Set to 'true' to overwrite a previously installed plugin with the same ID, if any

 try {
-  final MMStatusOK result = await client.plugins.installPluginFromUrl(pluginDownloadUrl, force); // returns MMStatusOK instance print(result);
+  final MMStatusOK? result = await client.plugins.installPluginFromUrl(pluginDownloadUrl, force); // await the Future<MMStatusOK?>
+  print(result ?? 'resolved to null');
 } catch (e) {
   print('Exception when calling MattermostPluginsApi->installPluginFromUrl: $e\n');
 }